Gentle Palm & Foot Sweat Treatment Guide

 Q3: How long do results last?

-Because the pain-free state enables 1cm/injection ultra-dense coverage, results typically last 6 months.
+Because the minimal-discomfort state enables 1cm/injection ultra-dense coverage, results typically last 6 months.

 Q4: Will hand dexterity be affected?